Most recent work – 2017/8

-I have been experimenting using Turner’s handwriting.
-These works are a follow up to using the writings of contemporaries of Turner, describing his working practice when he travelled in this area of Cornwall.
+In 2016/7 I experimented using Turner’s handwriting.
+These works were a follow up to using the writings of contemporaries of Turner, describing his working practice when he travelled in this area of Cornwall.

 Some of my colours come from the actual faded colours of the sketchbook pages.
 In order to see the different layers of text I’ve sometimes made each one a different colour, often using gold, silver or copper colours so that when the painting is viewed from different angles the light catches the different layers of text.